The aim of IOP is to treat the lingering effects of addiction

-All clients can enjoy a variety of programs tracks tailored to their individual needs to achieve a successful recovery.
+All clients can enjoy a variety of program tracks tailored to their individual needs to achieve a successful recovery.

 Our intensive outpatient program includes:

-Our intensive outpatient program is intended for clients who have completed our inpatient-style program.
-It is a form of follow-up treatment that involves a flexible amount of time spent at our facility – between 9 to 21 hours per week.
+Our intensive outpatient program is intended for clients who have completed our partial hospitalization program.
+It is a form of follow-up treatment that involves a flexible amount of time spent at our facility – from nine to 19 hours per week.

 However, clients who choose not to reside at a sober living facility must ensure they have a strong support system.
 Be it at home, work, school, or in the community, it is critical that the client’s environment is safe and stable enough for them to return during and after the IOP.